Enhancing Research in the Humanities & Arts

-With the goal of fostering innovation and excellence in the humanities and the arts at Purdue University, the Enhancing Research in the Humanities and the Arts program seeks to encourage faculty to aim for what the University’s strategic plan labels as “breakthrough advancements” that give Purdue a national and international reputation in the humanities and the arts.
-It will provide financial support for three kinds of research projects:
+With the objective of fostering innovation and excellence in the humanities and the arts at Purdue University, the Enhancing Research in the Humanities and the Arts program seeks to encourage faculty to aim for what the University’s strategic plan labels as “breakthrough advancements” that give Purdue a national and international reputation in the humanities and the arts.

 (a) research proposed to be conducted in the humanities and the arts by individual faculty members;

-(b) collaborative projects among faculty in the humanities and the arts; and
+(b) collaborative projects among faculty in the humanities and the arts within CLA; and

-(c) collaborative projects between faculty in the humanities or the arts, and faculty in other disciplines at Purdue University.
+(c) collaborative projects between faculty in the humanities or the arts, and faculty in other colleges/disciplines at Purdue University

 In all categories, proposals should demonstrate the potential to produce externally funded programs of research.

 A faculty committee appointed by the CLA Dean will evaluate the applications.
 The CLA Associate Dean for Research and Graduate Education will also serve on the committee.
 The CLA Dean may ask other faculty inside or outside of the college or university to serve as ad-hoc reviewers, where their participation would give the committee the expertise needed for reviewing specific proposals.

 In making the final decisions on grants, whether a faculty member received one of these grants previously may be considered.
 In judging the proposals, reviewers will be asked to use several criteria:

 (a) the quality of the applicant’s previous research in the humanities or the arts;